git-interpret-trailers(1) — Linux manual page

 arguments or the standard input if no <file> is specified.
 If

---parse is specified, the output consists of the parsed trailers.
+--parse is specified, the output consists of the parsed trailers

-Otherwise, this command applies the arguments passed using the
+Otherwise, this command applies trailer.* configuration variables

-emitted on the standard output.
+the standard output.

 This command can also operate on the output of